 - Name it to tame it.
 Start with noticing what your mind is buzzing about right now and simply become aware.
 You can’t change what you don’t notice, so acknowledge what’s going on for you in this moment.
 It doesn’t sound like much, but noticing that constant chatter in your mind while it churns through the to-do list is huge.

 - Instead of trying to remember ALL.
 THE.
 THINGS.
 Use technology to your advantage and use an app like Wunderlist or To-Do-List where you can offload everything that pops into your head as it happens.
-You can even set reminders for others in order to cultivate a more regular habit of delegating.
-Go on, we dare you

 - Add one more thing to your to-do list – YOU!”
 Being kind to yourself is as practical as it is loving.
 Realise you’re doing your very best and make it a non-negotiable to do something that lights you up everyday.
 Put on some of your favourite tunes and dance, call your bestie, do a few yoga stretches, or take a relaxing bath.
 Prioritising feel good activities in amongst all the ‘doing’ will help reduce stress and prevent you from feeling like life is all work and no play.